Painters

 Covered with colors in little separated heaps: cobalt, ultramarine blue, violet, vermilion, ochre, orange, dark green, another green that is not very light, yellow ochre, and finally yellow of ultramarine.
 In the middle, mountains of white, snowy peaks.

-René Gimpel, Journal d'un collectionneur, entry of November 1918, 1918 (translated from French)
+René Gimpel, Journal d'un collectionneur, entry of November 1918, 1918

 I've done what I could as a painter.
-It seems to me that it is not enough—but it is the best I could do.
+It seems to me that it is not enough — but it is the best I could do.

-Claude Monet, Letter to Georges Durand-Ruel, 1905 (translated from French)
+Claude Monet, Letter to Georges Durand-Ruel, 1905

 I want the unobtainable.
 Other painters paint a bridge, a house, a boat, and that is the end.
 They are finished.
-I want to paint the air which surrounds the bridge, the house, the boat—the beauty of the light in which they exist.
+I want to paint the air which surrounds the bridge, the house, the boat — the beauty of the light in which they exist.

-Claude Monet, Recorded working philosophy (translated from French)
+Claude Monet, Recorded working philosophy

 Techniques and practices